fluencelabs/examples/ts-oracle/Readme.md

 Our oracle solution is implemented in Aqua and utilizes timestamps from peers selected from our Kademlia neighborhood and, for illustrative purposes, use the deployed service to arrive at the point estimate for our oracle.
 See `src/main.rs`.
 There certanly are better ways to process the timestamps into an oracle but for our purposes, mode works.

-In our Aqua script, `aqua-scripts/ts_getter`, we separate the timestamp collections from the subsequent oracle processing.
+In our Aqua script, `aqua-scripts/ts_getter.aqua`, we separate the timestamp collections from the subsequent oracle processing.
 That is, if a peer-client wants to process the timestamps locally, all that's needed are the timestamps, which can be obtained by calling the `ts_getter` function.
-Alternatively, the timestamps may be processed by calling one or more `ts-oracle` services deployed to the network.
+Alternatively, the timestamps may be processed by calling one or more `ts-oracle` services deployed on the network.

 ```aqua
 -- aqua-scripts/ts_getter.aqua